yash9025/AI_SUPPORT-QuickAssist-/README.md

 - Select or create a conversation from the sidebar.
 - AI Copilot suggests replies based on conversation context.
 - Click the copy icon on any AI suggestion to paste it into the chat input.
-- Use the bold icon controls to humanize, formalize, make friendly, or fix grammar of the copied response.
+- Use the bolt icon controls to humanize, formalize, make friendly, or fix grammar of the copied response.
 - Send the polished reply to the customer.
 - Fully responsive with optimized mobile and desktop support.